ZJU-DAILY/Snoopy/README.md

 # **Scorpion: Effective and Efficient Semantically Joinable Table Search via Pivot Columns**

-Scorpion: an effective and efficient semantically joinable table search framework powered by the pivot-column-based column embeddings.
+Scorpion: an effective and efficient semantically joinable table search framework powered by pivot-column-based column embeddings.
 The proposed column embeddings are obtained from the column-to-pivot-column relationships captured by a lightweight approximate-graph-matching-based column mapping.
 To acquire good pivot columns for guiding the column mapping process, a rank-aware contrastive learning paradigm is introduced.
 ## Requirements